Samatvartha/2014P_Samatvartha_Thesisbox/5_Consumption_Trade_Commerce/KiranaCulture (AdVenture Memo).md

 > (2014P_Samatvartha / Consumption Module / AdVenture Memo)

+> https://www.costbo.com/ is quite similar model, so make them a sutradhaar instead of working on this independently as 2014P

 ### Vision:
 A decentralized quick commerce backbone for India.
 Empowering new-age local entrepreneurs (or next generation of Kiranas, stockists) and D2C brands, making hyperlocal delivery efficient, accessible, and community-centric.
 A federated, Samatvartha-aligned alternative to capital-intensive, centralized dark store models.